CSchairez/Portfolio/README.md

  `npm start`
 Runs the app in the development mode.<br />

-Or view it here [Portfolio Site](https://portfolio-e7816.firebaseapp.com/)
+Or view it here: [Portfolio Site](https://portfolio-e7816.firebaseapp.com/)

 ----------------
 # Landing Page